AsHfIEXE/Textable-SMS-Middleware/README.md

 * Use `ngrok` only for testing.
 In production, deploy on a secure HTTPS endpoint.
 * Textable’s **Webhook Integration** can also be enabled to sync incoming SMS into your CRM or app.

----

-Would you like me to also include a **sample `.env.example` file** in the README so your client can just copy/rename it, or keep the `.env` instructions inline only?